juniofaathir/juniofaathir/README.md

 Junio is skilled in Python, C, SQL, data analytics, machine learning, natural language processing (NLP), and AI LLM.
 Junio eager to explore new opportunities across industries.

-If you are seeking a results-oriented data scientist with expertise in Python, C, SQL, data analytics, machine learning, NLP, AI, and LLM, let's connect.
+If you are seeking a results-oriented AI & Machine Learning Engineer or Data Scientist with expertise in Python, C, SQL, data analytics, machine learning, NLP, AI, and LLM, let's connect.
 I am excited to collaborate on innovative projects and contribute to the growth and success of your organization.

 juniofaathir@gmail.com